-- 1. If during the course of advertising the contract it becomes necessary to modify the contract in anyway, an addendum shall be prepared. - 2.
-All addendums shall be prepared in accordance with the Guidelines for Preparing Addendums.
+- 1. If during the course of advertising the contract it becomes necessary to modify the contract in any way, an amendment shall be prepared.
+Amendments were previously referred to as addendums or addenda. - 2.
+All amendments shall be prepared in accordance with the Guidelines for Preparing Amendments.
 (See Appendix Ib [98]) - 3.
-Addendums required for projects prepared by consultants due to errors, omissions, negligence, or poor engineering judgment of the consultant, shall be prepared by the consultant at no additional cost to the City. - 4.
-All addendums shall be approved by the PWD Water/Sewer Engineering Supervisor before forwarding to the Projects Control Unit.
-Consultants shall forward addendums to the Design Branch, who in turn, will forward them to the Projects Control Unit. - 5.
-In addition the Engineer's estimate should be revised, and shall accompany the addendum.
+Amendments required for projects prepared by consultants due to errors, omissions, negligence, or poor engineering judgment of the consultant, shall be prepared by the consultant at no additional cost to the City. - 4.
+All amendments shall be approved by the PWD Water/Sewer Engineering Supervisor before forwarding to the Projects Control Unit.
+Consultants shall forward amendments to the Design Branch, who in turn, will forward them to the Projects Control Unit. - 5.
+In addition the Engineer's estimate should be revised, and shall accompany the amendment.